We Represent Clients Throughout Washington Who Have Been Injured or Who Had a Loved One Killed in a Pedestrian Accident

 For the person involved in the accident, and for his or her family, such choice is devastating.
 When cities, towns, and municipalities are aware of dangerous conditions based upon past accidents and choose to do nothing, we believe that they should be held fully accountable for the future accidents, injuries, and death that occurs arising out of their deliberate inaction.

-We Want to Uncover All Factors Leading to Pedestrian Injury and Death so that We Can Hold Those Accountable to the Fullest Extent of the Law
+We Want to Uncover All Factors Leading to Pedestrian Injury or Death so that We Can Hold Those Accountable to the Fullest Extent of the Law.

 In many pedestrian injury cases, liability will be shared among multiple parties, such as a driver, the city, and perhaps a bar if the driver was intoxicated.
 To determine liability, we typically retain accident reconstructionists and other experts as needed, we seek records of prior incidents at or near the accident scene, we depose defendants, we interview witnesses, and we determine whether any unsafe roadway conditions existed.
 This is the only way that we can identify all those liable in the course of advancing the case of our clients.